SMOFast/ivolkoff-smmprice-extension-old/README.md

 ## English Version (for non-Russian speaking contributors)

-# Browser extension (old) by ivolkoff for SMOFast
+# Browser extension (old) by ivolkoff for SmmPrice

-**Browser extension for SMOFast** is a browser extension developed using the Vue 2.0 framework.
+**Browser extension for SmmPrice** is a browser extension developed using the Vue 2.0 framework.
 This README will help you get started with the project.

 ## Requirements